jdhaagenson/flexbox-cards/README.md

 If you are having trouble remembering the behavior of the various flexbox properties, you may find it helpful to refer to the diagrams in [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

-Push your solution to your own GitLab repository, and submit the GitLab Page url below.
+### Submission
+Push your code into your GitLab repository and deploy it via GitLab pages.
+In Canvas, please submit your Gitlab Pages url (ex: https://username.gitlab.io/flexbox-cardsl/) and, in GitLab, add KA_Grading as a member on your project with "Reporter" permission.